RohanVashisht1234/ideakers/README.md

 Thank you for checking out Ideackers!
 We hope you find our product useful and engaging.
 If you have any questions or feedback, please feel free to reach out.

 ---

-This README file provides a clear and comprehensive overview of your project, covering the problem statement, solution, product features, and future plans.
-It aims to engage users and provide them with all the necessary information about Ideackers.